Carisbrooke Priory

-Carisbrooke Priory was an alien priory, a dependency of Lyre Abbey in Normandy.
+Carisbrooke Priory was an alien priory, a dependency of Lyre Abbey in Normandy, France.
 The priory was situated on rising ground on the outskirts of Carisbrooke close to Newport on the Isle of Wight.
 This priory was dissolved in around 1415.

 A second Carisbrooke Priory was created in 1993, when St. Dominic's Priory, which had been established as a community of Dominican nuns in 1865–66 (on a different site from the earlier priory) was so renamed.

 History

 Benedictine monks

 In 1046, William FitzOsbern, kinsman of William the Conqueror, founded Lyre Abbey in Normandy.
 When William became King of England, FitzOsbern was given charge of the Isle of Wight, and took up residence in Carisbrooke Castle.
 In the wake of the Norman conquest, FitzObern became one of the great magnates of early Norman England, acquiring extensive lands there, from which he made generous donations to Lyre Abbey.
 The church of Carisbrooke, and other property, had been granted to the abbey of Lyre, probably by William Fitz Osberne, Earl of Hereford, around 1067.
 By the mid-12th century, Lyre Abbey had adopted the Benedictine rule.